Hamburgers with BBQ sauce

 How to make it:

-- For the burgers, mash together the beans, vinegar, Worcestershire sauce and garlic or mix in a food processor.
+- For the burgers, combine the beans, vinegar, Worcestershire sauce and garlic by mashing or mixing together in a food processor.

 - Add the ground beef, onion, celery, breadcrumbs, oat bran, salt, pepper and egg, and mix to a firm consistency.

 - Shape into 8 hamburger patties.

 - Lightly grease a frying pan with 5ml (1 tsp) oil and use a spatula to spread the hot oil evenly across the pan.

 - Fry the patties for 5 minutes on each side.

 - For the sauce, sauté the onion, apple and garlic in the oil until transparent.

 - Add the rest of the ingredients and simmer for 5 minutes.

 - Serve the patties on unbuttered burger rolls with tomato, lettuce and BBQ sauce.